 A member of the ABET Board of Directors since 2008, he is a dedicated leader in our organization.
 His various positions include five years as ABET Director from IEEE and two years as ABET secretary.
 Committees that he has served on include Audit (member, then Chair), Governance (Chair), ad hoc Governance Group and ad hoc Rules of Procedure of the Board of Delegates.

-Stuart Zweben, Ph.D., is ABET secretary.
-Zweben is professor emeritus of computer science and engineering at The Ohio State University.
-He holds a B.S. in mathematics from CUNY City College, a M.S. in statistics and computer science from Purdue University, and a Ph.D. in computer science from Purdue.
-From 2006 until his retirement in 2011, he served as associate dean for Academic Affairs and Administration in Ohio State’s College of Engineering.
+Stuart H. Zweben, Ph.D., is ABET Secretary.
+He is professor emeritus of computer science and engineering at The Ohio State University.
+He holds a bachelor’s in mathematics from CUNY City College, a master’s in statistics and computer science from Purdue University, and a doctorate degree in computer science from Purdue.
+From 2006 until his retirement at the end of 2011, he served as associate dean for academic affairs and administration in Ohio State’s College of Engineering.
 Prior to becoming associate dean, Stu served as chair of OSU’s computer science and engineering department for 11 years.
 He held a faculty position at Ohio State for more than 37 years prior to his retirement.

-Stu is a fellow and a former president of ACM (The Association for Computing Machinery), a fellow and former president of CSAB, and a fellow of ABET.
-He began his accreditation-related work when CSAB first formed in the mid-1980s as the organization that accredited computer science programs, and he served on CSAB’s first accreditation commission.
-After computing accreditation became ABET’s responsibility, Stu continued his accreditation-related service activities.
-From 2009-2011, he chaired ABET’s Accreditation Council and from 2008-2009, he chaired ABET’s Computing Accreditation Commission (CAC).
+Stu is a fellow and a former president of ACM (The Association for Computing Machinery), a fellow and former president of CSAB and a 2005 ABET Fellow.
+He began his accreditation-related work when CSAB first formed in the mid-1980s as the organization that accredited computer science programs, and he served on CSAB’s first accreditation commission, which later became part of ABET.
+From 2009-2011, he chaired ABET’s Accreditation Council, and from 2008-2009, he chaired ABET’s Computing Accreditation Commission (CAC).
+He has been a PEV for both CAC and the Engineering Accreditation Commission of ABET, and a team chair for CAC.
 In 2012, Stu received ABET’s Linton E. Grinter Distinguished Service Award, ABET’s highest honor.
-Currently he serves on ABET’s Global Council and on its Grinter Award Committee.
+Currently he serves on the ABET Global Council and the Grinter Award Committee.